DanielSc4/RewardLM/README.md

 # 🥞 **RewardLM**
-Reward a language model with pancakes
+Reward a Language Model with pancakes 🥞

 ## **ToxicityMeter**